-- A brief resume of the Director; - Nature of his expertise in specific functional areas; - Names of companies in which the person also holds the directorship and the membership of committees of the Board; and - Shareholding of non-executive Directors as stated in the Regulation 26(4) of SEBI (LBDR) Regulations, 2015.
+- A brief resume of the Director; - Nature of his expertise in specific functional areas; - Names of companies in which the person also holds the directorship and the membership of committees of the Board; and - Shareholding of Non-Executive Directors.

-Quarterly results and presentations made by the Bank to analysts shall be put on Bank's website, or shall be sent in such a form so as to enable the Stock Exchange on which the Bank is listed, to put it on its own website.
+Quarterly results and presentations made by the bank to analysts shall be put on Bank's website, or shall be sent in such a form so as to enable the Stock Exchange on which the bank is listed, to put it on its own website.

-A Board Committee under the chairmanship of a non-executive Director shall be formed to specifically look into the redressal of grievances of shareholders, debenture holders and holders of other securities like transfer of shares, non-receipt of Balance Sheet, non-receipt of declared dividends, etc. This committee shall be designated as "Stakeholders' Relationship Committee".
+A Board Committee under the chairmanship of a Non-Executive Director shall be formed to specifically look into the redressal of grievances of shareholders, debenture holders and holders of other securities like transfer of shares, non-receipt of Balance Sheet, nonreceipt of declared dividends, etc. This committee shall be designated as "Stakeholders' Relationship Committee".

-To expedite the process of share transfers, the Board of the Bank shall delegate the power of share transfer to an officer or a committee or to the registrar and share transfer agents.
+To expedite the process of share transfers, the Board of the bank shall delegate the power of share transfer to an officer or a committee or to the registrar and share transfer agents.
 The delegated authority shall attend to share transfer formalities at least once in a fortnight.